evgenii-kuzmin/evgenii-kuzmin.github.io/2012_social-service.md

 - Ensuring the fault tolerance of the database and host servers
 - Database operating: generation of non-specific reports, loading and retrieving of required data
-- Administration of IT-infrastructure including workstations, servers, network and peripherals
+- Administration of IT infrastructure including workstations, servers, network and peripherals

 ## Participation